testdrivenio/django-aloe-bdd/example_bdd/README.md

 [{'id': 1, 'email': 'annie@example.com', 'username': 'Annie', 'password': 'pAssw0rd!'}]
 ```

-You run the Aloe test suite with the following command and see all tests pass.
+Run the Aloe test suite with the following command and see all tests pass.

 ```
 python manage.py harvest